TheBB/spaceline/README.md

 compared to Spacemacs proper.
 Some of the more important ones are addressed here.

-- You're missing an optional dependency.
+- You’re missing an optional dependency.
 Spacemacs includes packages that display information in the mode-line.
 The leftmost segment is invisible if `eyebrowse-mode`, `persp-mode`, `window-numbering-mode` and `evil` are all not present.
-If you don't wish to use these packages, there is a theme provided called `spaceline-emacs-theme` which is supposed to look good regardless.
+If you don’t wish to use these packages, there is a theme provided called `spaceline-emacs-theme` which is supposed to look good regardless.

 - Consider setting or increasing the value of `powerline-height` to give your